Mobile banking: how are people using it?

 Other key findings from the report: mobile banking app users are the greatest users of mobile transfers, with more than a third (36%) using their mobile app to move money between their bank accounts in the last three months, and almost a quarter (24%) using their handset to transfer money to family or friends.

 14% of European internet users with mobile phones used SMS text alerts last year, an increase on 13% in 2010.
 SMS alerts are especially popular in Spain and Italy.
 Yet here in the UK, only 2% of online adults currently use a mobile app to manage their accounts - but as banks increasingly offer mobile banking apps, this could soon change.

 A spokesperson for thinkmoney commented: "Mobile banking is quickly becoming one of the most popular ways for people to manage their money, with many taking advantage of the convenience and speed it can offer.

-"The thinkmoney Personal Account, for example, offers SMS text services, which could really help customers keep an eye on their account, just about whenever and wherever they are."
+"The thinkmoney Current Account, for example, offers SMS text services, which could really help customers keep an eye on their account, just about whenever and wherever they are."